qwikifiers/qwik-nx/CONTRIBUTING.md

 To test if your changes will actually work once the changes are published, it can be useful to publish to a local registry.

-- Run `pnpm run local-registry start` in Terminal 1 (keep it running)
+- Run `pnpm exec nx run qwik-nx-repo:local-registry` in Terminal 1 (keep it running)
 - Run `npm adduser --registry http://localhost:4873` in Terminal 2 (real credentials are not required, you just need to be logged in.
 You can use test/test/test@test.io.)
-- Run `pnpm run local-registry enable` in Terminal 2
 - Run `pnpm exec nx run qwik-nx:publish:local` in Terminal 2.
 You can set the version you want to publish in the package's package.json file.

 If you have problems publishing, make sure you use Node 18 and NPM 8.
 Alternatively to running the project's "publish" target you can build and publish manually by running `pnpm exec nx build:qwik-nx && cd dist/projects/qwik-nx && npm publish --registry=http://localhost:4873`

-**NOTE:** After you finish with local testing don't forget to stop the local registry (e.g. closing the Terminal 1) and disabling the local registry using `pnpm run local-registry disable`.
-Keeping local registry enabled will change your lock file resolutions to `localhost:4873` on the next `pnpm install`.
-You can also run `pnpm run local-registry clear` to clean all packages in that local registry.

 **NOTE:** To use this newly published local version, you need to make a new workspace or change your target package to this new version, eg: `"qwik-nx": "^1.0.0",` and re-run `pnpm install` in your testing project.